 A government-funded health care system must out of necessity set limits on medical spending.
 No government can issue a blank check for unlimited medical care for everyone.
 The only issue is where and how the system sets the limit.
+So the question remains:

-You can find below what the M3 Global Research community of healthcare professionals answered to this question and compare results across Europe, Canada and the United States.
+You can find below what the M3 Global Research community of healthcare professionals answered to this question and compare results across Canada and the United States.

 And here the results to the question in a cross-county analysis between United Kingdom, France, Italy, Spain and Germany.